Heath-Jarrow-Morton meet lifted Heston in energy markets for joint historical and implied calibration: The model: HJM with lifted Heston

 Back in 1985, Charles B. Nelson and Andrew F. Siegel proposed in \cite{Nelson1987} the following ``parsimonious'' parametrization for the instantaneous forward rate $r$ with $m \geq 0$ days to maturity

 as an alternative to the previously used polynomial fitting techniques to match the yields of US Treasury bills of maturity $m$, obtained in their formulation by integrating from zero to $m$ the forward rate \eqref{eq:Nelson_Siegel_parametrization} and dividing by $m$.
-They showed that such expression of the forward rate has a desirable non-explosive asymptotic behavior, and is capable of reproducing humps, $S$-shapes, and monotonic curves.
+They showed that such expression of the forward rate has a desirable non-explosive asymptotic behavior, and is capable of reproducing humps, $S$-shapes, and monotonic curves. {We refer to \citet{Sepp2023} as an example of a recent application of the HJM approach with Nelson–Siegel parametrization and stochastic volatility to the interest rate market.}

 In our case, the volatility functions $\sigma$ in the HJM model \eqref{eq:HJM_def} aim at capturing with parsimony both the realized covariance structure of a family of rolling futures contracts' daily log returns as well as the VS volatility term structure of the futures contracts whose smiles quote in the market.